 Buying Decision Guide

-Oligo Pool vs Individual Oligos: When to Use Each
+Oligo Pool vs Individual Oligos: Cost and Use Cases

-Choosing between ordering an oligo pool and individual oligos depends on your experiment scale, budget, and quality requirements.
-This guide provides a clear decision framework.
+Choosing between ordering an oligo pool and individual oligos depends on experiment scale, budget, and quality requirements.
+This guide compares the order formats for common molecular biology applications.

 Side-by-Side Comparison